Jules Grévy

 Born in a small town in the Jura department, Grévy moved to Paris where he initially followed a career in law before becoming a republican activist.
 He began his political career after the French Revolution of 1848, as a member of the National Assembly of the French Second Republic, where he became known for his opposition to Louis-Napoléon Bonaparte and as a supporter of lesser authority for the executive branch.
 During the 1851 coup d'état by Louis-Napoléon he was briefly imprisoned, and afterwards retired from political life.

 With the downfall of the Second French Empire and the reestablishment of the Republic in 1870, Grévy returned to prominence in national politics.
 After occupying high offices in the National Assembly and the Chamber of Deputies, he was elected president of France in 1879.
 During his presidency Grévy confirmed his longtime stance by diminishing his own executive authority in favor of the Parliament, and in foreign policy strove for peaceful relations and opposed colonialism.
-He was reelected in 1885, but two years later was compelled to resign due to a political scandal involving his son-in-law, although Grévy himself was not implicated.
+He was reelected in 1885, but two years later Grévy's son-in-law was implicated in a corruption scandal and Grévy had to resign after exhausting the pool of willing politicians to form a fresh government.
 His nearly nine years as president of France are seen as the consolidation of the French Third Republic.